satishkamavaram/agentic-ai-a2a-mcp/README.md

 MCP Client Started!
 Type your queries or 'quit' to exit.

-<b>Query</b>: please give jira projects assigned to me satish.k@test.com and give in tabular format the jira projects
+**Query**: please give jira projects assigned to me satish.k@test.com and give in tabular format the jira projects